 23. In most families, girls help with indoor chores like laundry and cleaning.
 Boys help with outdoor chores, including shopping trips.

 24. Many children in Egypt never attend school and never learn to read or write.
-Children who do attend school do not start until age six or seven and only attend school for six years.
 Other Egyptian children are highly educated and attend private schools.

 25. In the cities in Egypt, many children live in the same apartment building as their aunts, uncles, and cousins.